Your browser does not support JavaScript or it's turned off.

 Enhanced SMARTFIRE to EXODUS data linkage: Back

-The current SMARTFIRE to EXODUS data linkage relies on the creation of appropriate sub-zones within both models.
-These zones might be very large by comparison to the control volumes used within the CFD model.
-In such instances there might be considerable inaccuracy (due to data averaging) within the zones, particularly when the zones are close to the fire sources or where complex flows are likely within a zone.
+The current SMARTFIRE to EXODUS data linkage relies on the creation of appropriate hazard sub-volumes within both models.
+These hazard sub-volumes might be very large by comparison to the control volumes used within the CFD model.
+In such instances there might be considerable local inaccuracy (due to data averaging) within the sub-volumes, particularly when the hazard sub-volumes are close to the fire sources or where there are complex/significant flows.

-An enhanced SMARTFIRE to EXODUS data linkage is being developed which attempts to preserve more of the computational accuracy of the CFD modelling.
-The evacuation software would have access to a database of results data for each time step which it can interrogate to determine arbitrary zone averages.
-These arbitrary zones could be as small as a single evacuation node space.
+An enhanced SMARTFIRE to EXODUS data linkage is currently being developed which attempts to preserve more of the computational accuracy of the CFD modelling.
+The evacuation software will have access to a more spatially-resolved database of results data for each time step which it can interrogate to determine more representative hazard values.
+Although the spatial resolution of the hazard export could be as small as a single evacuation node space, this would typically result in exporting rather more hazard data than is strictly necessary.

 Sprinkler and Water Mist Modelling: Back